netzke/netzke-communitypack/README.md

 This gem will be decomposed and deprecated, with some parts being moved over to Basepack, others - to dedicated gems:

-[x] Move ActionColumn to Basepack as of v0.8.2
+- [x] Move ActionColumn to Basepack as of v0.8.2
-[ ] Extract Workspace to a gem
+- [ ] Move Workspace to Basepack
-[ ] Extract TreePanel to a gem
+- [ ] Extract TreePanel to a gem
-[ ] Extract ModelExplorer and OneToManyExplorer to a gem [ ] Move LiveSearchGrid to netzke-demo
+- [ ] Extract ModelExplorer and OneToManyExplorer to a gem
+- [ ] Move LiveSearchGrid to netzke-demo

 ## Included components